webprofusion/certify-docs/docs/dns/providers/azuredns.md

 _IMPORTANT: The secret is only shown at this point.
 Copy it as once it’s hidden there is NO way to retrieve it_

-## 5 – Retrieve Tenant ID and Subscription ID
+## 5 – Retrieve Tenant ID, Subscription ID and Resource Group Name

 There are any number of ways to get the tenant ID, but since we’re already in PowerShell: